scartill/semu/README.md

 Slow emulator - experimental machine

-Emulates the simplest 32-bit uniprocessor von Neumann machine totally from the scratch - own architecture, own assembly, peripherals (char output), own simple micro-OS.
+Emulates the simplest 32-bit uniprocessor von Neumann machine totally from the scratch - own architecture, own assembly, peripherals, own simple micro-OS.

 Runs very slow on purpose, has no practical use, but may be useful for equcational